 Thuh ole Carter house done caught on fahr en burnt plum down

-pokesallet -- Also poke-salad.
+pokesallet -- Sometimes poke-salad.
 Phytolacca americana, a large poisonous plant eaten (after careful preparation) in the south.

 There's a whole bunch of pokesallet growing around the old Carver place.